We're in the business of feeding people...and that's not exclusive to the guest dining in our restaurants.

 We've also partnered with a local woodworking expert to host carpentry classes for those looking to explore the trade as a career.
 Instead of purchasing furniture from a large prefab company, we opt to employ these students whenever possible for tables, chairs, shelving, and other decor for our restaurants.

 Shape Financial Futures

 We understand the importance of establishing and maintaining good credit is to thrive in today's economy.
-Through a partnership with South Carolina Community Bank, we're helping our employees open checking and savings accounts, as well as educating them on the best practices for managing their money!
+Through a partnership with Wells Fargo, we're helping our employees open no-fee checking and savings accounts, as well as educating them on the best practices for managing their money!

 Whether we invest in them personally or partner with them to open their own concepts, it is important for us to assist minorities with a vision for owning their own business in acquiring the necessary experience and have access to the capital required to bring their dreams to life.